-Healthy postmenopausal women who visited the outpatient of obstetrics and gynaecology, Shri Satya Sai medical college and research institute and gynecologic endocrinology clinic of Sri Lakshmi Narayana institute of medical sciences for a regular gynecological check-up were considered for this study.
+Healthy postmenopausal women who visited the outpatient endocrinology and obstetrics and Gynecology, Bhaarath Medical College and Hospital, for a regular gynecological check-up between 1st January 2020 and 31st May 2020 were considered for this study.

 Participants with diseases such as cancer, rheumatoid arthritis and thyroid disease or Smoking, alcohol intake and those with prolonged steroid use were excluded.